ijlyttle/vembedr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-The functions in this package make it a little bit easier to embed hosted videos into your RMarkdown documents and Shiny apps.
+The functions in this package make it a little bit easier for you to embed hosted videos into your RMarkdown documents and Shiny apps.

 Installation
 ------------